tsega7659/ID-card-Replacement-system/README.md

 - Streamline administrative procedures associated with issuing replacement ID cards.
 - Enhance efficiency and transparency in the ID card replacement process.
 - Improve the overall student experience by providing a user-friendly interface for requesting ID card replacements.

-## Scope
-The project will involve the design, development, and implementation of an ID Card Replacement (Appointment) System specifically tailored for AASTU students.
-The system will include user interfaces for students, the finance department, and the ID replacement department.
-It will facilitate document submission, request approval, appointment scheduling, and database management.
-The scope does not include physical production of ID cards or integration with external systems beyond the university's infrastructure.

 ## Features
 - Simplified Request Process: Students can easily request ID card renewal or replacement through a user-friendly interface.